xpander-ai/xpander-sdk/API.md

 - *Type:* string

-The type of the parameter.
+The type of the parameter (e.g., string, object).

 ---